 Can I monitor web servers behind a load balancer?

-Yes - If you have multiple web servers sitting behind a load balancer or within a Content Distribution Networks (CDN), you can still monitor them individually if they are reachable via a public IP address.
+Yes - If you have multiple web servers sitting behind a load balancer or within a Content Distribution Network (CDN), you can still monitor them individually if they are reachable via a public IP address.

 The Wormly HTTP sensor parameter Force IP Address allows you to target a specific web server using SNI.
 Simply enter the IP address of the web server you wish to target in that field: